meaowbeard/meaowbeard.github.io/_posts/2025-02-27-i-baked-the-minecraft-cake-in-real-life.md

 - 1 tsp of vanilla extract (optional)
 - A splash of milk (only if needed, to adjust consistence)

-> If you don't have creamy cottage cheese, you can replace it for mascaropone or cream cheese - both of them can add richness to the frosting and a slight tangy flavour!
-{: .prompt-info }

-#### Instructions
-1. Beat the softened butter with a hand mixer until smooth and fluffy.
-2. Gradually add the powdered sugar, mixing well.
+I started by beating the softened butter with a hand mixer until it was smooth and fluffy.
+Then, I slowly added the powdered sugar, mixing well to avoid any lumps.

-3. Add the cream cheese and mascarpone, mixing well until fully combined and smooth.
-5. If the frosting is too thick, add a small splash of milk to adjust the texture.
+Next, I added the cream cheese and mascarpone, blending everything together until it was silky smooth.
+If the frosting felt too thick, I had a splash of milk on standby to adjust the texture.

-Feel free to modify the frosting as you like, just make sure it's not too runny!
+At this point, the frosting was ready to go!
+Feel free to tweak it depending on your taste—just don’t make it too runny, or it’ll be hard to spread on the cake.

 ![Frosting](https://i.imgur.com/OEwiWsS.jpg)

 ### Assembling the Cake
+Now comes the fun part - putting everything together!

 1. Layering the cake & applying the frosting
-- If your cake batter turns out to be too much for your pan, you might need to bake it in 2 batches.
-- If you end up with 2 cake layers, spread a thin layer of frosting between them before stacking
+- If your cake batter turned out to be too much for one pan, you might have baked it in two batches.
+In that case, just spread a thin layer of frosting between the layers before stacking them.
 - If you baked a single thick cake, you can cut it into two layers.
+- Once you have your layers ready, place the bottom one on your serving plate and spread a layer of frosting on top before adding the second layer.
 2. Applying the frosting
-- Start with a spoon to scoop the frosting onto the top and sides of the cake.
+- Scoop some frosting onto the top and sides of the cake using a spoon.
-- Use an offset spatula (or a knife) to gently spread and smooth the frosting.
+- Use an offset spatula (or just a knife) to gently spread and smooth the frosting.
 - It might not be perfectly smooth, but that's totally fine!

 ![FrostingCake](https://i.imgur.com/tYpOeDc.jpg)

 ### The Red Squares
+For the little red squares on top of the cake, I originally planned to make them using fresh raspberries, sugar, and gelatin.
+But since it’s not raspberry season, I ended up using some homemade raspberry jam my mom made last year instead.
+Honestly, I it worked out pretty well!

 #### Ingredients
 - Raspberry Jam (home made or store-bought, preferably without seeds)
 - 1 tbsp of lemon juice
 - 1-2 tbsp of Gelatin Powder
 - 3 tbsp of warm water (to disolve the gelatin)

-#### Instructions
+#### How I made Them
-1. In a small bowl, mix the raspberry jam with lemon juice until smooth.
+1. I scooped some of the raspberry jam into a bowl and mixed it with some lemon juice.
-2. Disolve the gelatin powder in the warm water and let it bloom for about 5 minutes.
+2. In a separate small bowl, I sprinkled the gelatin with some warm water and let it sit for about 5 minutes to bloom.
-3. Gently heat the gelatin mixture until the gelatin disolves.
-I usually just microwave it for like 10 seconds.
+3. Then, I microwaved the gelatin mixture for about 10 seconds, just enough to fully disolve it.
-4. Stir the disollved gelatin into the jam mixture until well combined.
+4. After that, I stirred the gelatin into the jam mixture until it was well combined.
-5. Pour the mixture into a small, flat container or parchment-lined pan to create an even layer.
+5. I poured it into a small, flat container (you can use a parchment-lined pan too) and spread it out evenly.
-6. Place it in the fridge for about an hour or until it's fully set.
+6. I put it into the fridge for about an hour, until it was firm.
-7. Once firm, use a sharp knife to cut out the small squares, just like the Minecraft cake.
+7. Once set and firm, I grabbed a sharp knife and cut out the little squares, trying to match the look of the Minecraft cake.
-8. Carefully place the squares on top of your frosted cake!
+8. Finally, I carefully placed them on top of the frosted cake.

+I slightly messed up one of the red squares in the middle, but that's okay.

-> **Pro tip:** if the squares feel too soft while cuytting, try putting them in the freezer for about 10 minutes and try again.
+> **Pro tip:** if the squares feel too soft while cutting, try putting them in the freezer for about 10 minutes and try again.
 {: .prompt-tip }

 ![FinishedCake](https://i.imgur.com/vcSTuly.jpg)
-I slightly messed up one of the red squares in the middle, but that's okay.

 # Final Thoughts
 Thank you for reading my blog post!
 I hope you enjoyed following along with my baking experiment.
 If you decide to make the Minecraft cake for yourself - good luck!
 I think it turned out pretty nicely.
 I had a blast making it for family and some friends and seeing their reactions made it all worthwhile.

 Stay safe and keep baking!